 for directions, you can do so easily.

-You can also make use of the string literal types or numeric literal types along with the union types.
+You can also use the string literal or numeric literal types and the union types.
 These literal types do not have runtime artifacts and hence may be preferable over the Enum

 by using the enum